To be honest if he had offered me half the amount, I would have been happy.

 At the time of the housecall, this original pressing was worth about $100.
 However, opening it up, I found this label:

-As you can see, it says "Promotion Copy Not for Sale".
+As you can see, it says “Promotion Copy Not for Sale”.
 Much more rare than the general release.
-The album went from a $100 record to $180 record because I was thorough enough to check the label.
-Of course, I then paid $90 to the seller instead of $50.
+The album went from a $100 record to $185 record because I was thorough enough to check the label.
+Of course, I then paid $93 to the seller instead of $50.
+(You can read the record owner’s own account of our transaction on her blog.)

 SOME STORES OFFER A “GUARANTEE” OR “PROMISE” THAT THEY PAY THE “FAIREST”.
 DO YOU?